 - Arrange the mushrooms on a baking sheet.
 Scatter the fresh thyme on top of the mushrooms.
 Drizzle with olive oil and sprinkle with salt and pepper.

 - Transfer the baking sheet into the oven and roast for 25 minutes.
 Remove the baking sheet from the oven, give the mushrooms a flip onto the other side and finish roasting for 5-10 minutes longer.

-- Once the mushrooms have roasted, remove them from the oven and set aside.Place the 4 pieces of toast onto a new baking sheet and spread 1 teaspoon of butter on each piece of toast.
+- Once the mushrooms have roasted, remove them from the oven and set aside.Place the 4 pieces of toast onto the same baking sheet and spread 1 teaspoon of butter on each piece of toast.

 - Remove the toast from the oven and evenly distribute the shredded cheese on top.
 Place the baking sheet back into the oven and bake for 3-4 minutes until the cheese is fully melted.

 - Remove the baking sheet from the oven and top each piece of bread with a spoonful or two of the mushroom mixture.
-Sprinkle with extra salt and pepper if needed and serve immediately.
+Sprinkle with Maldon salt and pepper and extra thyme and serve immediately.

 This looks like it could pass for a vegetarian Philly Cheesesteak!
 What I wouldn’t give to sink my teeth into that right now….

 it’s totally a veggie version of a Philly Cheesesteak! love that comparison!

 Ermagerd, this is like the open-faced sandwich of my DREAMS.